-The Beginner's Guide To Kosher Office Snacks
+The Foodie's Guide To Kosher Office Snacks

-These days, the key to a successful office food and beverage program is including options that appeal to a range of backgrounds and preferences.
+These days, the key to a successful office snack program is including options that appeal to a range of backgrounds and preferences.
 The first thing that comes to mind is diet-related options, like gluten-free snacks, dairy-free, vegan, and so on.
 After that, our minds go to value-based options ranging from minority-owned, charitable, or sustainable brands.
 However, one that falls between the two and is often missed is Kosher items.

 The top workplaces across the globe are prioritizing diversity initiatives when it comes to hiring, training, and even in their office kitchen and pantry space.
 Across Crafty clients, we saw an 88.12% increase in DEI-brand units ordered in 2023.
 Accommodating all preferences, whether for health, religion, or any other reason, is critical to attracting a diverse workforce.